This Cute Ski Town Is the Gateway to Yellowstone and a Winter Paradise

 Teton Village and the town of Jackson are like night and day, depending on what you’re looking to accomplish.
 The village is more expensive and, at the end of the day, more relaxing when the sun goes down.
 And while town isn’t cheap by any means, it’s where all the nightlife action is and gets pretty rowdy (no visit is complete without hopping on a saddle bar stool for a shot and beer at the Million Dollar Cowboy Bar).

 In Teton Village: Ball out at the Four Seasons Resort and Residences Jackson Hole, the only ski-in, ski-out spot in the village—and the heart of winter’s lively apres scene.
-Cocktails are best enjoyed around chic firepits or in the heated pool area, with the Tetons lingering in the background.
+Cocktails are best enjoyed around chic fire pits or in the heated pool area, with the Tetons lingering in the background.
 For another excellent option, the Continuum ticks all the boxes for adventure-seeker who appreciates location and amenities.
 The Village is arguably more expensive in winter, but convenient, as the early bird truly does get the best powder.

 Take a walk on the wild side

 You don’t have to fly across the globe to partake in a safari.
 Track wolves, coyotes, foxes, and bison with the expert guides at Jackson Hole EcoTour Adventures.
 The multi-day, overnight trips get you into the nooks and crannies of the park, beyond where normal day-trippers venture, allowing guests to see the parks from a different perspective—and without the crowds.
-Score a parks pass ($35 for a day) and explore at your leisure.

 If you have limited time and want to get a couple runs in without committing to a full day, Snow King Mountain, the “locals mountain,” is as convenient as it gets.
-Here, 400 acres of skiing await, from intermediate to expert trails.
+Here, 400 acres of skiing await, with everything from intermediate to expert trails.
 On a crystal-clear bluebird day, a ride on the new Snow King Gondola offers unobstructed views of town, the Tetons, and the Elk Refuge.
 The resort is also home to night skiing, tubing, and a cowboy coaster (Snow King’s version of a roller coaster) that takes you up 456 vertical feet of twists and turns.

 And if you don’t ski…

-There’s still lots to do.
+There’s still tons to do.
 Town Square is home to a saturated number of local shops, including Altitude, Penny Lane, JW Bennett, Hide Out Leathers, MADE, Mountain Dandy, Womenfolk, and New West Knifeworks.
 Get a glimpse of the Wild West through an artist's eyes at Altamira, Horizon Fine Art Gallery, and Tayloe Piggott Gallery.

-Or watch steam rise amid snow at numerous hot springs in the area for a post-ski or no-ski soak.
+Or, watch steam rise amid snow at numerous hot springs in the area for a post-ski or no-ski soak.
 You can drive, hike, snow shoe, cross country ski, or even dog sled to some of them, including Granite Hot Springs and Astoria Hot Springs.

-Eat wild game and sushi with mudslide sloshies
+Wash down wild game and sushi with mudslide sloshies

 Contrary to belief, food options aren’t all wild game burgers and steaks.
 There’s loads of variety, and one strategy I strongly advise is to do a restaurant crawl to hit the town’s happy hour deals.
-Try a burger and cocktail at Local; blue cheese waffle fries and a glass of Pet Nat at Trio; oysters and bubbles at The Bistro; and several tapas plates at Bin 22 (with a bottle from the wine shop inside the restaurant).
+Try a burger and cocktail at Local; blue cheese waffle fries and a glass of pét-nat at Trio; oysters and bubbles at The Bistro; and several tapas plates at Bin 22 (with a bottle from the wine shop inside the restaurant).
 Or you could have… sushi in a mountain town?
 Yes.
 Ask any local what their favorite place to dine is and you’ll repeatedly hear King Sushi.

 Snake River Grill is the most sought-after reservation, but worth the wait, as the steak tartare pizza, salmon potato pancake, and a martini made just right are a real treat.
 Breakfast is best enjoyed at Cultivate (a healthier approach) or the acclaimed Persephone Bakery, where the best breakfast sandwich and kouign amann await.
 Vices include a breakfast burger at Sweet Cheeks Meats, a mudslide sloshie from Bud's Eastside Liquor, and greasy “soak up the booze” slices from Pinky G’s.